 First, if you're looking for an active speaker, this is not the place.
 Duke and I both value the benfits of employing the world's best external audio amplifiers, not the type usually employed in active speakers.
 (A passive crossover can also improve performance by modifying the impedance curve.)

 AK's Space Generator is a discrete speaker with separate input and crossover.
-Duke has modified SG response based on years of research and user feedback.
+Duke has tailored SG response based on years of research and user feedback.
 SG has very high input impedance, 20 ohm to 50 ohm depending on the model and setting of its passive volume control.
 Most amplifiers can properly drive the front/main AK speaker and Space Generator in parallel (contact us for specific advice).

-The SG has a passive wide range level controll, and 5 setting Treble Tilt control (see TT notes elsewhere herein).
+The SG has a passive wide range level control and 5 setting Treble Tilt control (see TT notes elsewhere herein).
 SG drivers comprise a compression driver with, depending on the model, either a coaxial cone or ultra-wide range horn.

 We minimize SG's potential off-axis early-arriving energy with pattern control and by installing the driver in a rear-facing notch.
-"Release Holes" (AKA "Bubbles") on the inside vertical panel minimize early arriving reflected energy that would degrade performance.
+"Release Holes" (AKA "Bubbles") on the inside vertical panel minimize early arriving reflected energy that would otherwise degrade performance.

 Prior to 2018 even on the two critical series capacitor banks for the compression driver, Duke used the smallest number of caps needed to achieve the required value.
 Since 2018 he switched to higher cost capacitors, with a large number of lower value caps to achieve the required value.
 The result is faster transient performance, with increased detail, transparency, larger dynamic envelope, and no down side.
 He also switched to higher cost coils.